 It is notable that the PEN-F offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the X100S does not provide wifi capability.

-Both the X100S and the PEN-F have been discontinued, but can regularly be found used on eBay.
+Both the X100S and the PEN-F have been discontinued, but can regularly be found used on ebay.
 The X100S was replaced by the Fujifilm X100T, while the PEN-F does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X100S Manual (free pdf) or the online Olympus PEN-F Manual.
+Further information on the features and operation of the X100S and PEN-F can be found, respectively, in the Fujifilm X100S Manual (free pdf) or the online Olympus PEN-F Manual.

 So what is the bottom line?
 Is the Fujifilm X100S better than the Olympus PEN-F or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.